Shynixn/PetBlocks/docs/source/customizing/guialltags.rst

 Each gui item has got the following sub tags in the **config.yml** where some are required.

-Tags with additional information below are marked bold.
+.. note:: Tags with additional information below are marked **bold**.

 List of root gui item tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~